 Church Birdhouse Plans

 Church Birdhouse - Steeple

-For the hanger - I used some pretty heavy duty screw eyes (1/4" x 3-3/4") threaded through the peak of the roof into the ridge beam.
+For the hanger - I used some pretty heavy-duty screw eyes (1/4" x 3-3/4") threaded through the peak of the roof into the ridge beam.
 Next, I ran a 20" piece of 1/16" wound cable through the two screw eyes and connected the ends with a ferrule & stop set (see upper left diagram).
-The screw eyes, cable and ferrule & stop set was purchased at Home Depot.
+I purchased the screw-eyes, cable, and ferrule & stop set at a "big box" hardware store.

+Church Birdhouse Plans